nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 ![HomeworkSequenceDiagram](images/HomeworkSequenceDiagram.png)

 <div markdown="span" class="alert alert-info">
-:information_source: **Note** The lifeline for `HomeworkCommand` should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.
+:information_source: **Note** The lifeline for `HomeworkCommandParser` should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.
 </div>

 Step 3.
 The user decides to edit the homework to Science instead of Maths.